FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Talk in chat=This is the placeholder text (greyed-out text that disappears when you click) in the input box for the chat.
 Keep it as short as possible.

-The first person to come to this URL will play with you.=This appears at the top in the "Play with a friend" menu while you are waiting for a friend to come to the link.
-It appears after you have created the game.
+The first person to come to this URL will play with you.=Informs you that Lichess waiting for your friend to visit the link.
+This appears at the top of the pane after you have created a game through the "Play with a friend" menu.

 White creates the game=Informs that the White player created the game.
 This is a system message that appears in the chat box at the start of the game.